A Democratic Trap for Hulusi Akar?

-Ironically, such rumors are initiated by the same writers and analysts, who previously claimed that Erdogan conspired with Hulusi Akar and Intelligence Chief Hakan Fidan to stage a fake coup, in 2016.
-They are the same people who claimed, in 2019 and 2020, that early presidential elections were going to take place, as the Turkish people could not wait for the 2023 schedule.
-However, none of their prophecies and conspiracy theories turned to be correct.
+Ironically, such rumors are initiated by the same analysts who previously claimed that Erdogan conspired with Hulusi Akar and Intelligence Chief, Hakan Fidan, to stage a fake coup in 2016.
+They are the same writers who claimed, in 2019 and 2020, that early presidential elections were to be held because the Turkish people could not wait for the 2023 schedule.
+However, none of their conspiracy theories turned out correct.
 That is simply because they are blinded by their overwhelming desire to see Erdogan out of power.

 However, by giving the whole story a second thought, you will discover that these are only fantasies about the future that may never come.
 For Turkey to change its president from Erdogan to Akar, three things need to happen.
 First, Erdogan should willingly decide not to run in the upcoming presidential elections.
 Second, Akar should willingly decide to kill his glorious legacy as a military leader and immerse his name in the filthy mud of political competition.
-Third, the majority of voters should vote to Hulusi Akar, even though he may not act better than Erdogan regarding the state’s chronic economic mishaps.
+Third, the majority of voters should vote for Hulusi Akar, even though he may not act better than Erdogan regarding the state’s chronic economic mishaps.

 Up till this moment, it does not seem that Erdogan or Akar or even the majority of the voters are willing to do any of that.
-Hulusi Akar is minding his own military business, as usual, while Erdogan is busy running state affairs and preparing for the next presidential elections.
-Earlier this month, Erdogan mentioned that his desire to change the constitution in one of his public speeches.
+Hulusi Akar is minding his own military business, while Erdogan is busy running state affairs and preparing for the next presidential elections.
+Earlier this month, Erdogan mentioned his desire to change the constitution in one of his public speeches.
 The experts interpreted this move as an attempt to increase his chances to win in the coming presidential elections.
 That does not sound like someone who is giving up his presidential seat to one of his ministers.
 Moreover, Erdogan and his Islamist AKP are still the most popular among the grassroots citizens, who represent the majority of the Turkish voters, compared to other allied or opposition parties and political blocs.